 802.15.4 Coexistence Performance

 802.15.4w does not include any new modulation schemes compared to the existing IEEE Std 802.15.4-2015.
-In case of the split mode CCA can be used for each radio-burst.
+In case of split mode CCA can be used for each radio-burst.
 Therefore, all required coexistence scenarios with existing IEEE 802.15.4 standards as victims are already covered in the existing coexistence assurance document for 802.15.4g [4], 802.15.4k [2], and 802.15.4q [5].

-In case of 802.15.4w as victim the performance will be significantly increased if the split mode is used.
+In case of 802.15.4w as victim the performance will be significantly increased if split mode is used.
 It is very unlikely that multiple 802.15.4w radio-bursts will be affected by a single 802.15.4 interferer.
 Thus, only few radio-bursts will be lost in most cases.
 The robust performance of 802.15.4w in these cases has already been shown in section 4.2.2 and section 4.2.3.

 802.11ah Coexistence Performance

-In order to analyze the coexistence between 802.11ah and 802.15.4w extensive work haven been performed.
+In order to analyze the coexistence between 802.11ah and 802.15.4w extensive work has been performed.
 This was required as the 802.15.4k coexistence document [2] did not consider 802.11ah that has been developed in the meantime.
 Furthermore, IEEE 802.11ah uses wideband transmission of at least 1 MHz and has therefore different properties than most other 802.15.4 signals.

 All simulations were done using the MATLAB WiFi Toolbox.
 This has the benefit that the simulation results are reproducible.
 Additionally, all simulations assume worst-case parameters.
 Therefore, significantly higher coexistence robustness can be expected in real applications.